Plots

 Soil Type and Structure

-Optimal location and infrastructure enhance the value of the area
+Optimal location and infrastructure increase property value

-Optimal location and infrastructure enhance the value of the area
+Optimal location and infrastructure increase property value

-Optimal location and infrastructure enhance the value of the area
+Optimal location and infrastructure increase property value

-Optimal location and infrastructure enhance the value of the area
+Optimal location and infrastructure increase property value

 Macro and Micro Location